mopidy/mopidy/docs/config.rst

 .. confval:: core/cache_dir

-    Path to directory for storing cached information.
+    Path to base directory for storing cached data.

+    When running Mopidy as a regular user, this should usually be ``$XDG_CACHE_DIR/mopidy``, i.e. :file:`~/.cache/mopidy`.

+    When running Mopidy as a system service, this should usually be :file:`/var/cache/mopidy`.

 .. confval:: core/config_dir

-    Path to directory with configuration files.
+    Path to base directory for config files.

+    When running Mopidy as a regular user, this should usually be ``$XDG_CONFIG_DIR/mopidy``, i.e. :file:`~/.config/mopidy`.

+    When running Mopidy as a system service, this should usually be :file:`/etc/mopidy`.

 .. confval:: core/data_dir

-    Path to directory with data files.
+    Path to base directory for persistent data files.

+    When running Mopidy as a regular user, this should usually be ``$XDG_DATA_DIR/mopidy``, i.e. :file:`~/.local/share/mopidy`.

+    When running Mopidy as a system service, this should usually be :file:`/var/lib/mopidy`.

 .. confval:: core/max_tracklist_length